Omar9965/Machine-Maintenance-Classification-API/ReadMe.md

 ## 🚀 Project Overview

 Predictive maintenance reduces unplanned downtime by anticipating failures before they happen.
-This project builds a **FastAPI REST API** using **LightGBM (or XGBoost initially)** models trained on engineered sensor and operational data for **binary machine failure prediction**.
+This project builds a **FastAPI REST API** using XGBoost models trained on engineered sensor and operational data for **binary machine failure prediction**.

 The pipeline includes: